How to defend yourself against online scams

 Recognizing a phishing email is the first step in defending yourself against online scams.

-The alarm bells that should warn you that something's not right
+The alarm bells that ought to go off if something’s not right

 Emails that suggest you need to act quickly or make you feel anxious